aldryn/aldryn-docs/docs/tutorial/files-and-images.rst

 Open the plugin as before, hit the **search** icon, and then the **Upload** button.

+.. todo:: an image for the Upload button

 Chose an image - or multiple images - from your local drive.
 After a few moments for processing, they will appear on the *Clipboard*.

 Navigate to the folder where you want to place these files, then hit the **Paste** icon to move them from the *Clipboard* to the folder.
 (You can also move items to the clipboard using the Move to clipboard icon, and also discard items from the Clipboard if required.)

+.. todo:: an image for clipboard with Paste icon highlighted

+.. todo:: an image for clipboard with Move to clipboard icon highlighted

 Now you can select the image to use for the plugin as you did before, and **Save** the plugin.